-Everyone seems to have their own theory on what primitive camping essentials are but a lot of what a person chooses will be based on their skills and comfort level.
+Everyone seems to have their theory on what primitive camping essentials are, but a lot of what a person chooses will be based on their skills and comfort level.
 For this list, I think it’s better to deal with tasks instead of tools in most cases.
-One tool can do many tasks so understanding the task at hand will allow us to pick the most versatile tool for the job.
+One tool can do many tasks, so understanding the task will allow us to pick the most versatile tool.

 Pretty much the number on everyone’s list are the tools that make doing most tasks outdoors possible.
-These are your processing tools for wood, rope, animals, cloth or anything else.
-The knife should be tailored to your skills and needs whether that is a small pocket knife or a larger fixed blade.
-If you may need to process larger pieces of wood, take a folding saw and small camp axe.
+These are your processing tools for wood, rope, animals, cloth, or anything else.
+The knife should be tailored to your skills and needs, whether a small pocket knife or a larger fixed blade.
+If you need to process larger pieces of wood, take a folding saw and a small camp axe.

-Shelter is really a system more than an item and will need to serve the purposes of keeping you out of the elements and regulating your temperature.
-Tents are commonplace options but a hammock setup or just a tarp will work to keep you dry when primitive camping.
-To regulate temperature, your first barrier is your clothing but you should add a sleeping bag or go old school with a good wool blanket.
+Shelter is more a system than an individual item and will need to keep you out of the elements and regulate your temperature.
+Tents are commonplace options, but a hammock setup or just a tarp will keep you dry during primitive camping.
+To regulate temperature, your first barrier is your clothing, but you should add a sleeping bag or go old school with a good wool blanket.

 For overnights in the outdoors, fire may be a necessity.
 Not only to help keep you warm but also to boil water and cook any food you may have.
-Go with a simple Bic Lighter or heavy-duty weather-proof matches and some sort of ready dry tinder.
+Go with a simple Bic Lighter or heavy-duty weather-proof match and some ready dry tinder.
 Learn how to lay a fire and be efficient in lighting it.

 Boiling water will purify it as well as any other method, but I prefer to take a small water filter like the Sawyer Mini any time I go into the woods.
 Water is heavy, so I rarely carry more than my immediate needs.